tompazourek/Colourful/docs/spaces-rgb.md

 Colourful comes with many predefined RGB working spaces.
 To access those, see the `RGBWorkingSpaces` static class.

-In most cases, you'll probably want to use `RGBWorkingSpaces.sRGB`.
+In most cases, you'll probably want to use `RGBWorkingSpaces.sRGB`, which is also the default if you don't specify any.

 ## Linear RGB